rust-lang/rfcs/text/0000-floating-point-additional-precision.md

 [rationale-and-alternatives]: #rationale-and-alternatives

-We could provide a separate set of types and allow extra accuracy in their operations; however, this would create ABI differences between floating-point functions, and the longer, less-well-known types seem unlikely to see widespread use.
+We could provide a separate set of types and allow extra accuracy in their operations; however, this would create API incompatibilities between floating-point functions, and the longer, less-well-known types seem unlikely to see widespread use.

 We could provide an option to enable extra accuracy for the default floating-point types, but disable it by default.
 This would leave the majority